HostGator vs InMotion Hosting 2026: The Data-Driven Comparison You Actually Need

 HostGator Overview

-HostGator launched in 2002 and quickly became one of the most recognizable names in shared hosting.
-It's owned by Newfold Digital (formerly Endurance International Group), which also owns Bluehost and Web.com.
-Honestly, that corporate umbrella is a double-edged sword — massive infrastructure on one side, and the kind of resource-pooling and support dilution you'd expect from a conglomerate running dozens of brands on the other.
+HostGator launched in 2002 and became one of the most recognizable names in shared hosting almost instantly.
+It's owned by Newfold Digital (formerly Endurance International Group), which also runs Bluehost and Web.com.
+And here's the thing about that corporate umbrella — it's a mixed bag.
+You get access to massive infrastructure and resources, but you also get the side effects of running dozens of brands under one roof: resource pooling and support that gets spread pretty thin.

 Key Features